PROFILE

 the members renegotiated the arrangement in

 2001.
-A new structure has now been formally
+A new structure was formally ratified and

 Botswana's currency--the Pula--is fully